Table of Contents

 4. Different types of affirmations

-There are different types of affirmations address practically anything and everything which we want to overcome or improve.
+There are different types of affirmations that can address practically anything and everything which we want to overcome or improve.
 They can be taken for love, health, money, mental health, anxiety, success, for children, etc.

 5. Benefits of taking affirmations